A Step-by-Step Guide to User Access Reviews + Template

 3. Enhancing risk management

-User access reviews also help organizations improve their overall risk management capabilities, particularly against insider threats and disgruntled former employees.
-It facilitates several principles that are key to access control, including:
+In addition to meeting regulatory requirements, user access reviews also help organizations improve their overall risk management capabilities, particularly against insider threats and disgruntled former employees.
+It facilitates several principles that are key to role-based access control (RBAC), including:

 • Separation of duties: Dividing critical business functions into discrete tasks, which are then assigned to different individuals to reduce the chance of one individual carrying out malicious activities, like fraud.
 When performing periodic user access reviews, you can verify that no single user has all the privileges necessary to complete a critical business function by themselves.